logo image

 RS Home

-Melrose Abbey is situated in the Borders Town of Melrose, 39 miles southeast of Edinburgh.
+Melrose Abbey is in the Borders Town of Melrose, 39 miles southeast of Edinburgh, built from 1136 for King David I.

 The Abbey is popular for the Burial place of the Heart of King Robert the Bruce, views over Melrose from the Top, and the Commendator's House Museum that is across a narrow road from the Abbey.